On universality of general Dirichlet series: Abstract

 \section{Abstract}

-In the present work we establish sufficient conditions for a Dirichlet series induced by general frequencies to be universal with respect to vertical translations.
-Applying our methodology we give examples of universal Dirichlet series such as the alternating prime zeta function $\sum_{n\geq1}(-1)^np_n^{-s}$.
+In the present work, we establish sufficient conditions for a Dirichlet series induced by general frequencies to be universal with respect to vertical translations.
+Our results can be applied to known universal objects such as Hurwitz zeta functions and also can provide new examples of universal Dirichlet series including the alternating prime zeta function $\sum_{n\geq1}(-1)^np_n^{-s}$.